Abe27342/belle-puzzles/packages/site/README.md

 `npm run start:azure-local`

-in one terminal, then starting the webpack dev server with
+in one terminal, then starting the dev server with

 `npm run start`